bergimax/Market-ticker-prediction/README.md

 #### Test the local web service:

-- To test the web service, in another terminal you can run the test script:
+- To test the local web service, you can run the test script in another terminal:
 ```
 python predict-test.py
 ```
-- Edit the market values to analize the data about some market, you should change the parameters in the file, you can get them from the smaller dataset present in this repo:
+- If you edit the market values to analize some data, you should modify the parameters in the file predict-test.py, maybe you cane take them from the smaller dataset present in this repo of each market:
 ```
 vi predict-test.py
 ```
-P.S: The actual values in predict-test.py are take from Gold, raw number 5000.
+P.S: The current values in predict-test.py are taken from Gold dataset, raw number 5000.

 ---